hypersolutions/bridgedoptions/README.md

 All of this is achieved by using the bridge pattern.
 This pattern uncouples the desired options interface from the source via a _bridging_ class.
 This allows you to perform any extra logic before returning your _bridged_ version, without the need to mutate the original options.

-Also you do not need to expose your new concrete object, just your interface as your returning type can be defined within your bridge as a nested class.
+Also you do not need to expose your new concrete object, just your interface as your returning type, so you can be define concrete implementation within your bridge, as a nested class.

 ### Simple Example